Dot32Dev/dot32.dev-v6/tutorials/circle-vs-rectangle-collision/index.md

 ```
 Note that in Lua, a "vector" is stored as a table `{x = 0, y = 0}`, so that we can look it up later with `table.x` and `table.y`

 This particular resolution algorythm suits a top down game in which the player is the circle and the map is built of rectangles.
-If that isn't what you were going for, hopefully you understood the jist and can now build your own resolution algorythm ✨
+If that isn't what you were going for, hopefully you understood the gist and can now build your own resolution algorythm ✨

 When all else fails, you could always google point versus circle collision resolution.